 Blast off into space at the planetarium

 You don’t have to be a budding scientist to love the hands-on experiences at the Adventure Science Center in Nashville; the 44,000 square foot building lays claim to 175 exhibits running the gamut of biology, astronomy, physics, earth science, energy, weather, sound and space.
-Most notable is the Sudekum Planetarium, featuring various shows in the giant, 63-foot domed theater, as well as fun special activities like Yoga Under the Stars on the last Saturday of every month.
-The themed laser shows set to soundtracks like Led Zeppelin or Pink Floyd are not to be missed.
+Most notable is the Sudekum Planetarium, featuring various shows in the giant, 63-foot domed theater, as well as fun special activities like Yoga Under the Stars and themed laser shows set to soundtracks like Led Zeppelin or Pink Floyd are not to be missed.

 Related post: How to Do Nashville with the Whole Family